VamsiKrishna-9443/JAVA-30-day-BootCamp/day-15/README.md

 Rahul         50000
 ```

-Salary is still descending (same as Case A), but now Anil comes before
-Rahul in the tie — the opposite order from Case A, because the name
-comparator was never reversed.
+Salary is still descending, but now Anil comes before Rahul in the tie — the opposite of Case A, because the name comparator was never reversed.

 **The rule:**